Wizoi/SmugMugSync/README.md

 ### Testing
 1. A task exists to run tests, which includes coverage.
 1. TestSmugmugCoreSync is the core application, dependencies are mocked.
-1. TestSmugmugCoreNetAPI will validate key Smugmug APIs, this will require your User / API keys to be setup (see above) and will use your Smugmug Account to run APIs (craeting and cleaning up what it works with).
+1. TestSmugmugCoreNetAPI will validate key Smugmug APIs, this will require your User / API keys to be setup (see above) and will use your Smugmug Account to run APIs (creating and cleaning up what it works with).
 1. For coverage details (if you want something more than Test Manager Coverage already): dotnet tool install -g dotnet-reportgenerator-globaltool Command to use: *task Generate Coverage Report*